Intermittent Fasting: What Can You Drink While Fasting?

 “What kind of beverages can I consume during my fasting period?”

-To answer your question, we’ve compiled a short guide on what you need to know about the most popular drinks for your fasting phase.
-Since you might want to sip on them while fasting, it could be useful to find out whether or not they’ll have an impact on your fasted state.
+To answer your question, we’ve compiled a short guide on what you need to know about the most popular drinks for your fasting phase, and some of the most common questions we've received from you on the topic.
+Since you might want to sip on your favorite drinks while fasting, it could be useful to find out whether or not they’ll have an impact on your fasted state.

 Fasting consists of voluntarily abstaining from food and drink for varying lengths of time.
-The idea is to refrain from ingesting calories, which is why water, along with some almost calorie-free drinks, are permitted.
+The idea is to refrain from ingesting calories, which is why water, coffee and some other almost calorie-free drinks, are permitted during the fast and between meals.

 Be water, my friend.
 Adapt your drinking habits and see water as your new BFF.
 It’s the source of life and thus essential to our health, so drink up.
 Not only is water vital to stay hydrated, it also helps you feel full and prevents those hunger pangs.
 We often eat when we actually feel thirsty, so take this opportunity to listen to your body and give it what it really craves.